Antinuclear Antibody (ANA)

 How is it used?

-Depending on a person's signs and symptoms and the suspected disorder, ANA testing may be used along with or followed by other autoantibody tests.
+Depending on a person's signs and symptoms and the suspected disorder, ANA testing may be followed by additional tests for specific autoantibodies.
 Some of these tests are considered subsets of the general ANA test and detect the presence of autoantibodies that target specific substances within cell nuclei, including anti-dsDNA, anti-centromere, anti-nucleolar, anti-histone and anti-RNA antibodies.
-An ENA panel may also be used in follow up to an ANA.
+An extractable nuclear antigen (ENA) panel (anti-RNP, anti-Sm, anti-SS-A, anti-SS-B, Scl-70, anti-Jo-1) may also be used in follow up to a positive ANA.

-- Indirect fluorescent antibody (IFA)—this is a method in which a person's blood sample is mixed with cells that are affixed to a slide.
+- Indirect fluorescent antibody (IFA)—this method is the traditional approach.
+A person's blood sample is mixed with cells that are affixed to a slide.
 Autoantibodies that may be present in the blood react with the cells.
 The slide is treated with a fluorescent antibody reagent and examined under a microscope.
 The presence (or absence) and pattern of fluorescence is noted.

 When is it ordered?